jolicar/TopologyRuleMustBeProperlyInsidePolygonsPoint/testing/cases/TP00_TopologyRules/RU01_MustBeProperlyInsidePolygon/CP0004_2DptsC_3DpolC/readme.md

 ### Description

-This test case checks the topology rule when us use correct 2D datasets.
+This test case checks the topology rule when us use a correct 2D point dataset and 3D polygon dataset.
 The final result of this is correct too.

 ### Requirements